Swarna-N-T/plant-disease-prediction/README.md

 ## 📊 Results
 - CNN Accuracy: ~89% (can be improved with data augmentation / transfer learning)
-- SVM & Random Forest: Lower than CNN
+- Random Forest: Lower than CNN
-- Confusion matrix and training curves are available in results/

 ---